NACSO connects the communities and organisations that manage and conserve Namibia’s natural resources

 Donald Hamer Conservation Leadership Programme

 The two year Donald Hamer Conservation Leadership Programme began in 2012 with the initiative to train young enthusiastic Namibian graduates to become future leaders in the Community Based Natural Resource Management (CBNRM) sector.
-Since the beginning of the programme, thirteen interns have been mentored, trained and found jobs in NGOs, the private sector, the MET, while others pursued further studies.
+Since the beginning of the programme, fourteen interns have been mentored, trained and found jobs in NGOs, the private sector, the MET, while others pursued further studies.

 The programme is named in memory of the benefactor, Donald Hamer, via the Hamer Foundation.
 The Hamer funding for the programme comes through WWF in Namibia.